 This paper examines the relationship between economic growth and aid receipts per capita in a post-Soviet world.
 Utilizing economic growth models and assumptions developed by Burnside and Dollar (2000), I find that general sources of foreign aid are detrimental to a country's economic growth.
 I find that net ODA per capita acts as a substitute for local government investment in pro-growth policies.
 As such, foreign aid should only be used in targeted and specific cases.

 Michaelson, Brett, "Foreign Aid and Economic Growth: A Post-Soviet Analysis of Emerging Markets" (2015).
-Stevenson Center for Community and Economic Development.
+Stevenson Center for Community and Economic Development to Stevenson Center for Community and Economic Development—Student Research.
 14.